qouteall/qouteall-blog/blog/Cognitive-biases.md

 - A caused B.
 - B caused A.
-- Another factor, C, caused A and B.
+- Another factor, C, caused A and B. (confounding variable)
 - Self-reinforcement feedback loop.
 A reinforces B. B reinforces A. Initial random divergence gets amplified.
 - A selection mechanism that favors the combination of A and B (survivorship bias).
 - More complex interactions.